tkrpata/documents/REAMDE.md

   - I will prioritize the 1:1 over other conflicts.
 Except in rare cases, I will only cancel or reschedule with your permission.
   - 1:1 is not a status update.
 You should not be telling me anything I don't already know about what you're working on or how it's going.
 We will have other mechanisms for status.
   - Some weeks we don't have anything to talk about and don't get into a groove.
 That's ok.
 We'll cut it short and take the time back those weeks.
 This is not a problem.
+    - I'm serious, I'm aggressive about keeping these short.
     - That said, you should feel free to keep the conversation going about whatever topic you like.
 It's your time.
 AMA, if you like.
 - I use tags in email subjects for filtering purposes.
   - See glossary at [link]